 Teens aren’t stupider versions of adults.
 They’re just as smart, just as emotional, just as perceptive… they’re simply lacking the experience and perspective that most adults get in the process of living more years on the planet.

-And, since your character will change over the course of your story, your narrative is just one way they’ll get some different perspective and evolve as people, right?
+And, since your character will change over the course of your young adult novel, your narrative is just one way they’ll get some different perspective and evolve as people, right?
 Excellent.
 In the meantime, as you’re fleshing your characters out, MTX songs make an excellent primer in teen voice and angst.

 Have you forgotten how desperate guys are to find a girl, any girl who likes them/wants to talk to them/can stand looking at them?
 Do you remember the sting of feeling completely alone and invisible to the opposite sex?
 Listen to the hilarious “Even Hitler Had a Girlfriend” off of Our Bodies Our Selves.